DataDog/integrations-core/jmeter/README.md

 ## Overview

-Datadog Backend Listener for Apache JMeter is an opensource JMeter plugin used to send test results to the Datadog platform.
+Datadog Backend Listener for Apache JMeter is an open source JMeter plugin used to send test results to the Datadog platform.
 It provides real-time reporting of test metrics like latency, the number of bytes sent and received, and more.
 You can also send to Datadog complete test results as log entries.

 ## Setup

 ### Installation

-The Datadog Backend Listener plugin needs to be installed manually, you can find the latest release and more detailed installation instructions on [the repo release page][1].
+The Datadog Backend Listener plugin needs to be installed manually.
+See the latest release and more detailed installation instructions on the [repo release page][1].

 ### Configuration